-The Exploratorium, a museums of science, art and human perception, is home to hundreds of exhibits that help in the understanding of electricity, centrifugal motion, sound waves, optical illusion and superstitions among other things.
-There are a few "hidden" exhibits at the Exploratorium that are easy to miss, but very worth seeking out.
+The Exploratorium, a museum of science, art and human perception, is home to hundreds of exhibits that help in the understanding of electricity, centrifugal motion, sound waves, optical illusion and superstitions among other things.

-Another hidden delight is the Tactile Dome – not recommended for the claustrophobic or germophobic – is an experience in total darkness that challenges visitors to heighten their sense of touch to navigate through the winding paths on their hands and knees.
-The tactile dome must be reserved ahead of time, and is a three dollar additional cost to the museum.
+The Tactile Dome – not recommended for the claustrophobic or germophobic – is an experience in total darkness that challenges visitors to heighten their sense of touch to navigate through the winding paths on their hands and knees.
+The tactile dome must be reserved ahead of time, and is an additional cost to the museum’s admission fee.

 On any given day the Exploratorium is overrun by kids on field trips or birthday parties.
-It can be hard to fully enjoy the exhibits while kids frantically careen from exhibit to exhibit, but once a month on the first Thursday the museum is open late for Exploratorium After Dark.
-The lights are turned down low, special exhibits, such as as chain saw ice sculpting or Dr. MegaVolt©, are brought in, and drinks are served.
-In this setting, the Exploratorium becomes a fantastic play land for adults, who still have enough wonder in them to delight in the wonderful exhibits of the Exploratorium.
+It can be hard to fully enjoy the exhibits while kids frantically careen from exhibit to exhibit, but it is now open every Thursday night for adults only.
+The lights are turned down low, special exhibits, such as chain saw ice sculpting or Dr. MegaVolt, are brought in, and drinks are served.
+In this setting, the Exploratorium becomes a fantastic play land for adults who still have enough wonder in them to delight in the wonderful exhibits of the Exploratorium.

 Hip-Hop, Hippies, and Robots: Invention and Reinvention in San Francisco